Project

 No worries – this can be changed at any time in the user’s profile.

-This is the place the user can see tailored offers for him or her and explore the yoga opportunities nearby.
+Tailored offers for the user and exploration of the yoga opportunities nearby.
 The user can also stay up to date with friends’ activities in the yoga world and read articles in the yoga magazine that contains tips and recommendations.

-The user can divide the screen between the search results and the map view.
+The screen can be divided between the search results and the map view.

 The next step in this project is conducting usability testing to refine and validate the solution.